bluvibytes/zone-of-distrust/README.md

 Too many solutions are bandaids—security built for humans at the keyboard, retrofitted for AI.
 We've watched incident after incident unfold like a horror movie, everyone yelling "DON'T OPEN THE DOOR!" while eating popcorn intently, while the actors do just that.

-Case in point, did we really see 22K people fork OpenClaw to run on their own machines within 6 weeks?
+Most recently example was OpenClaw.
+Did we really see 22K people fork OpenClaw to run on their own machines within 6 weeks?
 That's like watching 22K children with keys to the house and no parental supervision.

 We decided to do something about it instead.